-If you’re breastfeeding (or if you ever have) you’ve likely experienced it as some combination of delightful, difficult, awkward, pleasant, painful, exhausting, terrible, or all of the above.
-But one thing’s for sure: It’s likely to make you hungry — and for good reason.
+If you’ve ever breastfed, you know the experience can be a surprising combination of delightful, difficult, awkward, pleasant, painful, exhausting, terrible, or all of the above.
+But no matter what, it’s likely to make you hungry — and for good reason.
 Your body burns 300 to 500 calories per day producing milk.
 Then there’s the fact that feeding yourself and your baby can be quite the challenge, especially in the early days when nursing sessions are nonstop (and therefore, having a free hand or two to whip up a snack can feel pretty impossible).

 But fear not, mama: There is hope.
 These breastfeeding snacks are nutritious, delicious and filling.
 The best part?
 Most of them can be stashed in/on/around your nightstand, for the easiest of access.

-There’s regular-old granola, and then there’s Supernola.
-These yummy pouches are packed with superfoods like goji berries, plus nuts and seeds for long-lasting protein power.
+There’s regular granola, and then there’s Supernola.
+These yummy pouches are a delicious mix of superfoods like maqui, golden and goji berries, plus nuts and seeds for 8 grams of long-lasting protein power.

 Crunchy and salty, pretzels are the perfect low-calorie treat.
 And these grain-free versions (made with cassava flour) from FitJoy are ideal for the gluten-free, dairy-free, or just plain hungry and healthy breastfeeders out there.

-While any granola bar will do the trick, we’re particularly fond of KIND bars, which are sweet, salty and a good source of protein and fiber.
+While any granola bar will do the trick, we’re particularly fond of KIND bars which are sweet, salty and a good source of protein and fiber.
+They’re available in a variety of flavors (some have dark chocolate, cranberries, coconut, caramel, cherries, peanut butter and more).
 Plus, most KIND bars contain almonds — which support lactation and increase milk production.

 While roasted chickpeas may sound strange, don’t be fooled: This crunchy snack is salty, savory and full of protein and fiber.
-Bonus: From chocolate to chili lime, these bad boys come in a wide variety of flavors.
+Bonus: From BBQ to chipotle to falafel, these bad boys come in a wide selection of flavors.
+Try the variety pack and get four different and deliciously satisfying tastes.

-Portable, bite-sized snacks are best when breastfeeding.
-After all, it’s hard to cook with a newborn on your nipple.
-So keep a big bag of trail mix on your coffee table, end table or in your diaper bag.
-The heart-healthy fats will quell your morning hunger or late-night cravings.
+Portable, bite-sized snacks are best when breastfeeding, especially when they’re packed with Omega-3’s like this trail mix from Target.
+So keep this container on your coffee table, end table or put a couple of handfuls in a plastic zip bag to throw in your purse or diaper bag when you’re out and about.
+The heart-healthy fats will quell your morning hunger pangs or late-night cravings.

 Unlike some of the other snacks on this list, pre-made smoothies do need to be stored in your freezer or fridge, but if you keep them in single-serve containers, you can grab a cup or bottle before snuggling up with your wee one.